JakobHav/ufr-sheet-universal/README.md

 date: "",
 font_family: "New Computer Modern",
 block_sentence: true,
+)
 ```

+Notable Settings:
-Notable: You can replace the default left header with rz, mat, ... with `left_header: [],` and put your desired content into the content Block. `header_start` describes, on what page number the headline with subject etc.. starts, you can disable it all together with `header: false`.
+- You can replace the default left header with rz, mat, ... with `left_header: [],` and put your desired content into the content Block.
+If you do that, pay Attention to the header, which uses the name Variable.
+- `header_start` describes, on what page number the headline with subject etc.. starts, you can disable it all together with `header: false`.
+- `font_family: "New Computer Modern",` is a Font that looks quite similar to typical LaTeX, i made it default, but you can change to your desired font if you want.